 The methodology and data sources used in compiling an emission projection scenario should be well documented.
 The methodology should include enough information to allow readers to understand the underlying assumptions and to reconstruct the calculations for each of the estimates included.

-In addition to following Chapter 6, ‘Inventory management, improvement and quality assurance/quality control’, the following information should be included in projection-specific documentation:
+In addition to utilising the approach outlined in Chapter 6, ‘Inventory management, improvement and quality assurance/quality control’, the following information should be included in projection-specific documentation:

-detailed data to aid transparency, including values and sources of activity data used, growth factors used, a list of the policies and measures that have been included, emission factors, details of grades, sector definitions, sector stratification and assumptions made in deriving future emission factors;
+detailed data to aid transparency, including values and sources of activity data used, growth factors used, a list of the PaMs that have been included depending on teh scenario (WM or WAM), emission factors, details of grades, sector definitions, sector stratification and assumptions made in deriving future emission factors;

 a description of the methodology followed for each sector;